 Entrance to the Master of Music degree program is the responsibility of the Graduate Committee of the School of Music.
 Students interested in this program may secure the graduate application and graduate catalog from the Admissions Coordinator.
-The Master of Music is available with majors in COMPOSITION, CONDUCTING and PERFORMANCE.
+The Master of Music is available with majors in COMPOSITION, CONDUCTING, PERFORMANCE and VOCAL CHAMBER MUSIC.
+For more information about these programs and admissions requirements, please visit the School of Music website.